Lance is the most heavily modified Travato out there. That’s not really bragging, that’s just how things have turned out.

 If you’ve ever had a “Honey, can you turn on the water pump” moment while you’re stuck in the bathroom – you’ll appreciate this mod.
 While I had the back wall and the bathroom all torn up, I decided to add a lighted switch to the bathroom wall so you can turn on the pump without walking to the control panel.
 Travatos should come this way from the factory if you ask me.

 Yeah, I installed these things twenty mods ago and thought they were awesome.
 After using them for a year and a half, we thought they were less awesome, and I’ve removed them.
 Why did we think they were less awesome?
 Well, they take up quite a bit of your windshield real estate, which doesn’t affect driving, but still… Also, after a while, they tend to rattle while you drive.
 And finally, they leaked a good bit of light – you couldn’t see in, mind you.
 They just leaked light.
 So we’ve come full circle and are now using Vanmade Shades all around the RV.

 OK.
 Wow.
-That’s 83 mods and counting!
+That’s 84 mods and still counting!
 I think that list kind of says something.
 Like, “Get a life, James!”
 Or maybe it tells the story that I’m not happy unless I’m tinkering with something?
 Maybe it says something about what it takes to make a place – any place – your own?
 Maybe it says I’ve just got too much time on my hands?
 Whatever it says, it sure is interesting to look back on.
 What a long way Lance and I have come together!